 - Later, they march again against high taxes, which were the result of having to fund the "Bear Patrol" that they were campaigning to get during the first march, Which they apparently thought would be a free service.
 Quimby is not entirely without the audience's sympathy when he remarks:

 Mayor Quimby: Are these morons getting dumber, or just louder?

 Mayor's Aide: Dumber, sir.
 They won't give up the bear patrol, but they won't pay the tax for it either.

 - Uncle Sam Wants You: An anti-immigrant sign reading "I want you...OUT"

 - Unreveal Angle: Homer tries to locate Springfield on the map, he points near Chicago.
 Lisa corrects him, but the view of her pointing at the correct location is obscured by Bart's head.

-- Values Resonance: The episode's theme on illegal immigration in America is still relevant today, such as Arizona's laws.
+- Values Resonance: The episode's theme on illegal immigration and race issues is still relevant today (moreso now, considering Arizona's laws).

 - What Could Have Been: The working title for this episode was "The Anti-Immigrant Song", a play on Led Zeppelin's "Immigrant Song".